 Blindly adding effects

 Kick drum?
 Compress it!
 Guitar amp?
 Distort it!
 Vocals?
 Reverb it!
-Ok, the majority of the time I will compress the kick drum, or distort a guitar or put reverb on a vocal but I need to be sure I have a good reason for doing so.
+Ok, the majority of the time, I will compress the kick drum, distort a guitar, or put reverb on a vocal, but I need to be sure I have a good reason for doing so.
 In the past, I’ve found myself jumping to an EQ or a compressor without first deciding the problem I was trying to solve.
 If you’re going for a compressor, you should know why!
 Do you want to control the dynamic range?
 Add some saturation?
 Purely for tone?
 What exactly is that piece of equipment going to be doing for you?
 If you think about your signal chains more analytically, you’ll become more aware of what you’re doing and ultimately make better decisions.

 Not having a mix template

 Not only will a mix template save you time, but it will also help streamline your process and allow you to focus on the more critical details.
 I actually wouldn’t recommend someone who is new to mixing to start with a template.
-A new engineer doesn’t have enough experience to know what will work the majority of the time which means a template would not help much.
+A new engineer doesn’t have enough experience to know what will work most of the time, which means a template would not help much.
 When you’re a newer engineer, experimentation has a lot of benefits that will help you grow.
 Eventually, you will gain enough experience to trust your ears, which will allow you to know precisely when something works and when it doesn’t.

 Not studying enough